Jbachtiger/ci-pp2-quizanaughts/README.md

 - Hex codes for colours: #c3fc95 (Light Green), #add8e6 (Light Blue), #ffffff (White), #000000 (Black) and #FFA500 (Orange)

 ### Backgrounds
- - The website uses cartoony style space background throughtout to appeal to children and get them excited about the quiz
+ - The website uses cartoony style space backgrounds throughtout to appeal to children and get them excited about the quiz
  - There are three different backgrounds in use for varying screen sizes

 ### Typography